vivekagr/vivekagr.github.com/source/content/bf3-server-browser.rst

 And just to make it a complete package, I used `Inno Setup`_ to make the installer.
 Finally, to distribute the binaries I uploaded them to SourceForge.net.
 I really wish Github had the option to upload binaries.
 Well they had but `it was deprecated`_.
 I hope it comes back in future.

 One thing I learned is that it takes more effort to design the user interface than to build the core part of a software.
 Actually I learned many other things too while making this.
 It can scrape data for and ping 500 servers under a minute on my sluggish connection.
-I don't think anyone uses it except myself and one of my friend but still I'm incredibly proud of it.
+I don't think anyone uses it except myself and a friend of mine but still I'm incredibly proud of it.

 Source and download links are available at - https://github.com/vivekagr/bf3sb